Civil and Environmental Engineering Faculty and Staff

 Keith Thompson, PhD

-Professor and Assistant Dean for Academic Affairs
+Professor and Assistant Dean for Personnel and Operations

 Dr. Thompson's research and teaching interests focus on structural concrete mechanics, bridge engineering, and infrastructure management.
 His research also includes the Scholarship of Teaching and Learning in which he worked on projects related to curriculum development, methods of learning assessment, retention initiatives, and academic and career success for underrepresented minority, female, and first generation students in STEM fields.